openstax/cookbook/README.md

 my_element.contains?(".title") #=> true or false
 ```

+### Directions

+[ Recipe fragments.  v1 is used because we expect that other books will need to do things like
+"BakeExamples" but in a different way. ]

 ## One-file scripts

 Want to make a one-file script to do some baking?
 Use the "inline" form of bundler: